 Garner Simmons is a writer and filmmaker who lives and works in Los Angeles.

 Sophia Stein writes about film and is a regular contributor to Cultural Weekly.
-Stein hails from USC School of Cinema-TV.
+Stein studied production at USC School of Cinema-TV.
 She worked as a Hollywood development executive, editing assistant and post-production supervisor.
 Currently, she resides in the San Francisco Bay area.
-She appreciates most those films that make her think, as well as laugh or cry.
+She appreciates most those films that make her think, as well as laugh or cry. (email@example.com)

 John Steppling, one of America’s most influential playwrights, recently returned to Los Angeles after a decade in Europe.
 He is artistic director of Gunfighter Nation, where he leads workshops and creates new theatre.